Photo of the church

 Welcome to St. James the Less and St. Helen Parish

-All the people in this Directory may be contacted via the Presbytery or the website coordinator unless otherwise indicated.
+All the people in this Directory may be contacted via the Church Office or the website coordinator unless otherwise indicated.

 You can also type your enquiry into the following form and it will email the website coordinator who will forward your enquiry: enquiry form